What if you could start a thriving eCommerce business with little to no money at all?

 - eCommerce Platform: Shopify – $29 per month on Basic Shopify (after a free 14-day trial).

-- Automation App: Dropified – $47 per month on Builder Plan (after a free 14-day trial)
+- Automation App: Dropified – starting at $17/month with our Import Plan (after a free 14-day trial)

 No capital spent on inventory, storage or shipping.